 “all of these aspects benefit the business now, however from the end-users point of view, the first major benefit they saw was that expenses submitted on a Friday are now paid by Wednesday afternoon – whilst this wasn’t the major reason we embarked on this project, it has really helped drive user acceptance” concluded Jonathan.

-In the coming months, KBC will be extending its use of time@work through the implementation of additional modules and extended use of the existing solution.
+In the coming months, KBC will be extending its use of [email protected] through the implementation of additional modules and extended use of the existing solution.

 KBC will implement the Resource Planning module to enable them to allocate staff to projects based on their availability, skillsets and preferences.

 In addition to live projects, sales projects and client account sales targets will be added to the system, allowing better reporting of profitability at the client and country/region level.